FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 You might be thinking, I put a property under contract, who would be interested in being a buyer?
 Here are a few types of real estate investors who would be interested in being a buyer:

-• Individuals Looking For Homes: Right off the bat, individuals or families that may be on the house hunt for a fixer-upper would be a good fit for being a buyer.
+• First-Time Homebuyers & Investors: Right off the bat, individuals or families that may be on the house hunt for a fixer-upper would be a good fit for being a buyer.
+Investors looking for their first property are also good candidates.

-• Rental Property Investors: Rental property investors may be interested in looking for properties that are worthy to be rented out, thus bringing passive income and cash flow.
+• Rental Property Investors: These investors may be interested in looking for properties that are worthy to be rented out, thus bringing passive income and cash flow.
 Landlords are often looking to expand their rental property portfolios and are willing to pay a wholesaler big money to find them great deals.
-These investors might buy properties that are turnkey or they might use the BRRRR Method.
+These investors might buy properties that are turnkey or they might use the BRRRR method.

-• House Flippers: These investors are focus on flipping houses that are usually in dilapidated conditions to make them livable, then reselling them to gain profit.
+• House Flippers: These investors are focused on flipping houses that are usually in dilapidated conditions to make them livable, then reselling them to gain profit.
 Fix and flippers are always on the hunt for their next deal and great deals are the lifeblood of their business.
-The majority of wholesalers have great success wholesaling to house flippers, and where it's recommended newer investors starting with.
+The majority of wholesalers have great success wholesaling to house flippers, and where it's recommended newer investors start with.

-• Developers: Real estate developers specialize in building new construction from the ground up.
+• Real Estate Developers: Developers specialize in building new construction from the ground up.
 These investors are interested in properties for their land value.
 So, if you bring them a dilapidated house under contract, they would likely want to tear it down and build a new house or apartment building.
 Pay special attention to residential properties that have commercial zoning or higher-density zoning than is currently built.

 Nonetheless, anyone looking for a good deal on real estate may be interested in becoming your buyer.
 As mentioned earlier, networking provides many opportunities to connect with potential buyers in your market.
 The most successful wholesalers never stop building their network of active homebuyers and investors.